Install with newinstall.sh and eups distrib¶

 The last command, setup, activates the installed packages in your shell environment.
 You’ll need to run setup in each shell session you’ll use the LSST Science Pipelines in.
 See Setting up installed LSST Science Pipelines for more information.

-v16_0is the current release.
+v25_0_1is the current version corresponding to this documentation.
 You can install other tagged versions of the LSST Science Pipelines, though.
 See Installing other releases (including daily and weekly tags).

 5. Test your installation (optional)¶

 Once the LSST Science Pipelines are installed, you can verify that it works by running a demo pipeline.

 See Testing the Science Pipelines installation with a demo for instructions.

 Now that you have a working LSST Science Pipelines installation, these topics will help you learn and do more:

 Advanced installation topics¶